kalina-kalina/capstone_project/README.md

 ***

-If you are interested with this project and would like to discuss details, please contact me directly on the following:
+If you are interested with this project and would like to discuss its details, please contact me directly on the following:
 * [kalina.zeligowska@gmail.com]()

 ***